-Trump suggests more money needed in health care bill
+Trump's health care message to senators: Get it done

 Trump has so far largely left the Senate to do its work, remaining hands off through a difficult process.
 His legislative affairs team has been closely involved, but the President himself has been removed -- by design, multiple aides on Capitol Hill said.

-Trump will likely accept whatever they come up with -- "Pretty obviously (he's) not a details guy," one Republican aide said -- but will eventually be called on to help rally support for the final product.
+The President will likely accept whatever they come up with -- "Pretty obviously (he's) not a details guy," one Republican aide said -- but will eventually be called on to help rally support for the final product.

 His call for more funding, though, could make it more difficult to sell the bill to House Republicans, who will meet with senators after a bill passes the Senate to reconcile the differences between the two legislative bodies.